-Labor Market Policy Score: 7

-Swedish labor market policy needs to be understood in its historical context.
+Labor Market Policy Score: 7 Swedish labor market policy needs to be understood in its historical context.
 The more than 40 years of Social Democratic rule elevated the policy goal of full employment above and beyond partisan differences.
 The 1970s and 1980s saw Swedish industry undergo massive restructuring, and although unemployment increased, it was still moderate comparatively speaking.
 Since the 1990s, a new scenario has emerged in which unemployment remains relatively high, and at the same time, economic growth is comparatively strong.
 This situation poses a new type of policy challenge.

 The current labor market statistics indicate that Sweden today does not differ in any significant way from comparable capitalist economies.
 If anything, unemployment among youth and immigrants is higher than in other comparable countries.
 This pattern raises questions about the efficiency of Sweden's labor market policies and the overall regulatory framework.
 The former, non-socialist government pursued a policy which incentivized unemployed to look for work by lower unemployment support.
-The new government (Social Democrats and Greens) is committed to increasing that support.
+The current government (Social Democrats and Greens) is committed to increasing that support.
 Their policy stance marks a return to more government-sponsored employment as a means of helping the unemployed access the labor market.
-However, due to the stalemate in parliament in December 2014, it remains to be seen if the red-green government will be confirmed in the extraordinary election in March 2015.
+To that effect, the previous incentives to employ young people have been removed.
+It is too early to assess whether this new (return to an older) approach to unemployment will be any more successful than that pursued by the previous "Alliance" government.
+The huge refugee influx into Sweden in 2014 and 2015 will have significant impact on the labor market.

-Ongoing EU integration and mobility of labor has triggered a new set of issues related to the domestic regulations in the market.
+Ongoing EU integration and the mobility of labor has triggered a new set of issues related to the domestic regulations in the market.
 Also, there has been extensive debate about introducing an apprentice model to help younger age cohorts to make the transition from education to the labor market.
 Additionally, Swedish policymakers have been trying to create a short-time work scheme for public employees, as it exists in Germany.
 These examples may indicate that the old Swedish model of labor market policy is gradually moving toward the German model.